anindya-vedant/medicineappflutter/README.md

 ## Homescreen

+For fetching and displaying data on the home screen `FutureBuilder()` has been used since the list of the medicine is static (as of now).
+Hence a grid view for each document in the firebase collection of the medicine list is opted for, as the look

 ##### Composition

 The details that comprise the home screen are some basic details.
 A welcome greeting, a search bar, a catalog and a cart button, and a list of the medicine that is fetched from Firebase.